Practical Information for Tour / Group Leaders / Coach Drivers

 🎞️ A simple practical guide to visiting us

-Windermere Lake Cruises has ample parking for coaches at both Lakeside and Bowness piers and there is space for dropping off at Ambleside (Waterhead) Pier.
+If you're bringing a group for a cruise, we have ample parking for coaches at both Lakeside and Bowness piers and there is space for dropping off at Ambleside (Waterhead) Pier.
 View our interactive map with information about parking, piers and their location around the lake.

 📄 Why choose the Coach Park? - view our flyer PDF with more info